Sunset CAMTC: Call to Immediate Action!

 The Good: FSMTB and NCBTMB reach an agreement on licensing exams.

 Woo hoo!
 Praise the Lord and pass me the MBLEx!
-After six years of costly and damaging “exam wars” between the two organizations, NCB was unable to keep its market share of the entry-level testing business.
+After six years of costly and damaging “exam wars” between the two organizations, NCBTMB was unable to keep its market share of the entry-level testing business.
 As FSMTB’s exam revenue grew each year, NCB’s declined.
 NCB finally saw the handwriting on the wall and agreed to stop offering its national certification exams for state licensure as of November 1, 2014 – in exchange for an unspecified amount of money.

 This is a huge benefit for the profession, as we can finally move towards having a single licensing exam that is under the direct oversight of state massage boards.
 (Only Hawaii and New York are still hanging on to their own state exams.)
 It means less confusion for students and massage schools, and a boon to portability of licensure in the future.
 This has been a long and painful struggle between FSMTB and NCB, and I for one am thrilled to see it come to a peaceful end.